blockterms/whitepaper/README.md

 ### Real estate
 A small group of investors fund a real estate project and create an ownership structure using blockterms.
 They get returns back from the project in monthly rents.

+### Home loans and Savings Accounts
+The current model of home purchase involves going to a trusted centralized authority like bank and seeking a loan payable back in X amount of years at a modest interest rate in form of monthly payments.
+The bank takes deposits from other savers who save their money in the bank in exchange for a smaller rate of return.
+In this model, the money from savers is going to the home loans via the middleman i.e the bank.
+Even though the savers did not directly benefit so much from the economic activity that happened with their money after their savings were deposited in the bank, this model worked well for so long.

+Blockchain allows for improvement in this model.
+The Home loan from prospective home buyers can be broken down into 10,000 pieces of ownership with each person owning small chunk of the house mortgage loan.
+Blockterms makes it possible to easily form ownership structures like this.
+Every month when home owner pays the mortgage, blockterms splits the amount to the ownership structure proportionately.

+This newer modal helps savers derive more value out of their savings.

 ### Content Creators

 A small team of people with different skills can form a simple percentage partnership on blockterms and start creating value immediately.
 Whenever their work is used or there is a payment on the partnership address, all the partners get their share of value instantly.